Invite friends and family to read the obituary and add memories.

 As Scripture reminds us: “To be absent from the body is to be present with the Lord.” — 2 Corinthians 5:8

-Tyler was preceded in death by his loving mamaws, Susie Darlene Bowen and Becky Penley; his mother, Jennifer Lynn Bowen; his uncle, Tommy Fleenor; his beloved fur baby “Diesel”
+Tyler was preceded in death by his loving mamaws, Susie Darlene Bowen and Becky Penley; his mother, Jennifer Lynn Bowen; his uncle, Tommy Fleenor; and his beloved fur baby, Diesel.

-A visitation and service to honor and celebrate Tyler’s life will be held at Hamlett-Dobson Funeral Home in Kingsport, TN on Saturday, February 28th, 2026 from 5-7pm and 7pm.
+A visitation to honor and celebrate Tyler’s life will be held at Hamlett-Dobson Funeral Home in Kingsport, TN on Saturday, February 28, 2026 from 5-7pm.
+A service will take place at 7pm.

 Though we wish for more time, we are grateful for the time we were given.
 Tyler will forever be loved, forever missed, and forever remembered.